-- 1. Acquire the knowledge and skills in the area of technology specialised (Knowledge) - 2.
-Exhibit extensive technical skills in the area of specialisation (Technical Skill, Practical Skill, Psychomotor) - 3.
-Identify and resolve issues and problems in a critical, creative, and innovative manner (Thinking Skill and Scientific Approach) - 4.
-Acquire the skill to communicate effectively in all walks of life (Communication Skill) - 5.
-Display a sense of responsibility and master social skills (Social and Responsibility Skill) - 6.
-Understand and manage the industry in a professional and ethical manner (Professionalism, Value, Attitude and Ethics) - 7.
-Manage current information and recognise the importance of lifelong learning (Lifelong Education and Information Management) - 8.
-Acquire entrepreneurial knowledge base for career development (Management and Entrepreneurship Skill) - 9.
-Function effectively as an individual and in a team with the ability to lead (Leadership Skill) - 10.
-Demonstrate basic digital skills for career development (Digital Skill) - 11.
-Demonstrate numeracy skills in all aspects of life (Numeracy Skill)
+- 1. Acquire the advanced and comprehensive theoretical and technical knowledge and skills in the area of Bioresource Technology specialised (Knowledge). - Apply extensive technical skills in the area of Bioresource Technology specialisation (Practical Skills). - 3.
+Identify and resolve issues and problems in a critical, creative, and innovative manner in the area of Bioresource Technology specialisation (Cognitive Skills). - 4.
+Acquire the skill to communicate effectively in a well-structured manner to a diversity of audiences (Communication Skills). - 5.
+Display a sense of responsibility and master social skills in diverse learning and working communities locally and internationally (Interpersonal Skills). - 6.
+Understand and manage to make decision in a professional and ethical manner within the varied social and professional environment and practice (Ethics and Professionalism). - 7.
+Manage current information and recognise the importance of lifelong learning (Personal Skills). - 8.
+Acquire entrepreneurial knowledge base for career development (Entrepreneurship Skills). - 9.
+Function effectively as an individual and in a team with the ability to lead within broad organisational scales.
+(Leadership, Autonomy and Responsibility). - 10.
+Demonstrate basic digital skills and technological application for living, learning and working in a society (Digital Skills). - 11.
+Demonstrate numeracy skills in all aspects of life (Numeracy Skills).